 The academic model used by the University is designed to meet the unique needs of adult learners.
-New students complete common core courses based on credential level as the first part of their program, independent of degree selected.
-As the students proceed to core courses, which are integrated with electives, students are scheduled with peers within their degree programs.
-The core courses and electives provide opportunities for collaborative learning in smaller groups and more focused instruction and advising.
+Master's and bachelor's degree program students complete common core courses based on credential level as the first part of their program, independent of degree selected, and then proceed to program core courses, which are integrated with student-selected electives.

-Courses are held and scheduled to fit the busy schedules of adult students.
-On-ground, lecture-based courses are supplemented with the Moodle Learning Management System for discussions, applied learning projects and other coursework assignments.
+Courses are scheduled according to a blended program sequence of online and on-ground courses to accommodate adult learners.
+Moodle is the learning management system used to delivered fully online courses and to supplement courses offered on-ground.
 The dual modalities provide working professionals the flexibility and convenience they need to easily communicate with faculty members and fellow students.
 Library services are provided 24 hours per day, seven days per week through the UoNA Virtual Library which encompasses a wide range of online resources including the Integrated Library System - Online Public Access Catalog, Proquest, Info-Trac, eLibrary, ACM Digital Library, e-Books Academic Complete Collection, and Library Information Resource Network (LIRN), a system that permits students to access journals and books from any location in the world with Internet access.
 The UoNA Librarian oversees the development of UoNA library resources and provides training and support to the faculty and students for the use of its Virtual Library.